 In the meantime take the first bottle and in the interests of fairness pour it into a plastic basin or suchlike for two reasons, plastic will retain the heat better and most cheap washing machines these days have plastic tanks.
 Now, add the second bottle.

 You will then have a plastic basin with about three liters of what your washing machine would get as being "hot" water.
 You'll notice one very important thing, it isn't hot.
 At best, it's luke warm usually.

-Meanwhile, what you have done is fill the pipework with hot water from the tank, about three liters of it, roughly.
+Meanwhile, what you have done is fill the pipework with hot water from the tank.

 There's another little issue with hot water that we can demonstrate although, you've probably seen this and just never known why it happens, most people just accept it.